cierrajohnsoncarter/Email-Similarity-NaiveBayesClassifier/README.md

 # Email-Similarity-NaiveBayesClassifier

-In this machine learning project, I implemented a Naive Bayes classifier to test its ability to tell the difference between different categories of emails i.e (eletronics/cryptocurrency/medicine)
+In this machine learning project, I implemented a Naive Bayes classifier to test its ability to distinguish different categories of emails i.e (eletronics/cryptocurrency/medicine)